Families (film)

-Families (original title: Belles Familles) is a 2015 French comedy-drama film co-written and directed by Jean-Paul Rappeneau, his first directorial effort since 2003's Bon Voyage.
+Families (original title: Belles Familles) is a 2015 French comedy-drama film co-written and directed by Jean-Paul Rappeneau, his first directorial effort since 2003's Bon Voyage and his final one before his retirement and death in 2026.
 Filming began on 16 June 2014 in Blois.
 The film was released in theatres on 14 October 2015.
 It was shown in the Special Presentations section of the 2015 Toronto International Film Festival.